roadrunner21/yt-live-checker/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the [Prosperity Public License](./LICENSE).
+You are free to use this software non-commercially.
+For commercial use, please contact the author for permission or refer to the terms in the license.